Ultraviolet Irradiation Can Sterilise, But It Can Also Bring About Skin Cancer. How?

 I was having a conversation with some of my students about UV sterilisation processes in a water treatment plant.
-We use UV light to sterilise the treated water as one of the final steps in the process, which helps to weed out most unwanted micro-organisms from the final water product.
+We use UV rays to sterilise the treated water as one of the final steps in the process, which helps to weed out most unwanted micro-organisms/pathogens from the final water product.

-But how is it that one process can be beneficial to us, while the other can be so deadly?
+How is it that one process can be beneficial to us, while the other can be so deadly?
+It’s not that clear cut now.

 The answer lies in the science behind harnessing these UV rays